 AMC executes mission responsibility for:

-- The assessment of CWM to determine its chemical agent fill;
+- Assessment of CWM to determine its chemical agent fill;

-- the assessment, as appropriate, of munitions and certain material of interest to determine whether the fill is a chemical agent;
+- Assessment, as appropriate, of munitions and certain material of interest to determine whether the fill is a chemical agent;

 - RCWM Program management activities related to these functions.

 AMC Chemical Materials Activity (CMA) Recovered Chemical Materiel Directorate (RCMD)

 - The assessment of munitions and certain materials of interest that contain an unknown liquid fill; and

 - The destruction of RCWM and certain CAIS in support of explosives or munitions emergency responses, and planned munitions responses;

 - Coordinates with the RCWM Program IO and, when required, with the DoD EA for the RCWM Program, the DoD Component Environmental Restoration Program managers and other RCWM Program executors;